PixarAnimationStudios/ruby-jss/_old/jamf/README-JP-API.md

 Connections are instances of Jamf::Connection, analagous to the previous JSS::APIConnection.

-The way to access the 'active' connection in the Jamf module is via `Jamf.cnx`, which is the equivalent to the previous `JSS.api`.
+The way to access the 'active' connection in the Jamf module is via `Jamf.cnx`, which is the equivalent to the previous `Jamf.cnx`.

 Like before, a 'default' one is created when the library is loaded, and it is made the 'active' one.
 The Jamf module now has a direct `.connect` method so `Jamf.connect <params>` is the same as `Jamf.cnx.connect <params>`